aryopg/vaxformer/README.md

 To evaluate the immunogenicity level of the generated sequences, we need to first generate 9-mer peptides for each generated sequences
 ```
 python scripts/netmhcpan/generate_peptides_from_sequences.py \
---sequences_filepath=PATH/TO/GENERATED_SEQUENCES.txt
+--sequences_filepath=PATH/TO/FULL_GENERATED_LOW_IMMUNO_SEQUENCES.txt

+python scripts/netmhcpan/generate_peptides_from_sequences.py \
+--sequences_filepath=PATH/TO/FULL_GENERATED_INTERMEDIATE_IMMUNO_SEQUENCES.txt

+python scripts/netmhcpan/generate_peptides_from_sequences.py \
+--sequences_filepath=PATH/TO/FULL_GENERATED_HIGH_IMMUNO_SEQUENCES.txt
 ```

-This run will create a `.pep` file.
+This run will create 3 `.pep` files (low, intermediate, and high).
 Next, we need to run the netMHCpan scoring script:
 ```
 cd scripts/netmhcpan/
-bash netmhcpan_allele_scores.sh PATH/TO/GENERATED_PEPTIDES_FILE.pep
+bash netmhcpan_allele_scores.sh PATH/TO/PEP_FILES_DIRECTORY/
 ```

-This run will create a `.pep.out` file which contains the immunogenicity score for each peptides.
+This run will create a `combined.pep` file (in the same directory) which contains the concatenation of low, intermediate, and high peptides (**in that order**).
+The `combined.pep` file will then be passed to the netMHCpan computation.
+This will results in 12 MHC files that are scored.
+Notice that this run is different from the train-valid-test data preparation as this is designed to concatenate generated sequences across different immunogenicity scores mainly to understand the distribution of each immunogenicity score.

 Finally, we need to reconcile the peptides into sequences and calculate the score quantiles:
 ```
 python scripts/netmhcpan/compute_hits_from_peptides.py \
 --sequences_filepath=PATH/TO/GENERATED_SEQUENCES.fasta \
 --peptides_dir=PATH/TO/PEPTIDES_DIR/ \
---peptide_file_prefix=PEPTIDE_FILE_PREFIX
+--peptide_file_prefix=combined
 ```

+Similar to the train-valid-test data preparation process, each peptide file that is generated would have a prefix.
+In this case, it would be `combined`.

 ### AlphaFold 2
 1. Fold the proteins using alphafold.sh provided in scripts folder